d-v-dlee/hugo_blog/content/post/Avoid Vegetable Oils.md

 ### Avoid Vegetable Oils

+Vegetable oils are really bad for you.
+This is a TLDR version of Jeff Nobb's wonderful posts on the dangers of vegetable oils.

 {{< figure src="/images/vegetable_oils/confusing_sign.jpg">}}

 Despite food messaging often feeling like this sign, Americans are making a genuine effort to get healthier.